datenshicommunity/website-docs/en/datenshi_beatmap_criteria_en.md

 #### RULES

-1. Playable, This is a must, If its not playable then it will be thrown to loved.
+1. Playable.
+This is a must, If its not playable then it will be thrown to loved.
-2. Less 1/4+1/6, 1/6+1/8 patterns, don't have too many types of patterns like this if the map wants to be ranked, but i can be loved instead.
+2. Less 1/4+1/6, 1/6+1/8 patterns, don't have too many types of patterns like this if the map wants to be ranked, but it can be loved instead.
 3. Longstream is fine, but stable, If the 1/4 or 1/6 longstream is stable, it doesn't matter, if for example 1/4 + 1/6 is still allowed as long as the 1/6 pattern is at the end of the stream, for 1/6 in the middle of the stream and continued with a 1/4 stream, it will be loved.
 4. Endurance map, if the map contains a longstream and no breaks at all or more than 2 minutes of length and / or the stamina map with high bpm will be loved too.
 For the stamina map but bpm under 250 can still be reconsidered.
 5. Mapset with speed rate difficulties is preferred to be loved.